Man killed in crash between car and pedestrian on M4

 “Officers are appealing for anyone that may have witnessed the collision or has dash-cam footage of what happened to report it to South Wales Police.”

-The M4 was reopened in the early hours of Saturday morning after it was closed as a result of the crash.
+The section of the M4 that was closed as a result of the crash was reopened in the early hours of Saturday morning.

 Register for free to continue reading